ecadlabs/signatory/README.md

 vendor centralizes the underlying infrastructure of the network which is not desirable.

-The service supports, or will support a variety of back-end Key Management Systems (KMS) for secure handling of private keys.
+The service supports, or will support a variety of backend Key Management Systems (KMS) for secure handling of private keys.
 Most cloud based KMS systems offer a HSM backed mode, which is strongly recommended.

-## Back-end KMS/HSM support status
+## Backend KMS/HSM support status

 |                  | Status      |
 |------------------|-------------|